 Second, the model assumes the economy is operating at full employment.
 That is unrealistic in the real world because the economy often fluctuates around full employment (potential output).
 These fluctuations produce business cycles in which real GDP rises and falls.

 Third, the constant marginal return on capital is not valid.
 An increase in the capital stock actually causes lower returns.
-The Solow growth model shows you, if the capital per labor ratio is high, the effect of increasing output due to additional capital stock tends to decrease.
+The Solow growth model shows us that if the capital per labor ratio is high, the effect of increasing output due to additional capital stock tends to decrease.
 Thus, capital has a decreasing marginal rate of return.

 Fourth, capital is immobile in the economy.
 Underdeveloped financial markets make savings not always available for investment.
 Some savings in banks are used to finance household consumption instead of for business capital expenditures.